-Monitor and Evaluate: Satellite Tracking Buoys Trig Trigger Notification of a Level 2 spill - may be deployed in a Level-1 incident (to be determined by CSR) Activation time Deployment of onsite buoys occurs within 2 hours upon request from IMT or CS to vessel locations and weather conditions) CSR (deployment time subject No. Action By whom 1 Request onsite vessel to deploy available buoys CSR/ Operations Team Leader Ongoing Actions 3 Deploy tracking buoy at leading edge of plume: Remove buoy from packaging; Remove On/Off magnet and place in safe location (back in the box); and Deploy buoy into the water from height not greater than 10 m.
-Vessel Master 4 Monitor movement of tracking buoys: Refer Emergency Response Intranet Page for login details Planning Team Leader/GIS Escalation and 5 Relay information to spill fate modelling supplier for calibration of trajectory modelling Planning Team Leader/GIS S S Res burces Location Track king buoys (12) Santos Facilities on NWS, activity vessels Santos contracted Vessel and crew os contracted Vessel and crew Operational Area, Santos facilities
+Monitor and Evaluate: Satellite Tracking Buoys Trig Trigger Notification of a Level 2 spill - may be deployed in a Level-1 incident (to be determined by CSR) etermined by CSR) Activation time Deployment of onsite buoys occurs within 2 hours upon request from IMT or CSR (deployment time subtovessel locations and weather conditions) CSR (deployment time subject No. Action By whom 1 Request onsite vessel to deploy available buoys CSR/ Operations Team Leader ng Actions 3 Deploy tracking buoy at leading edge of plume: Remove buoy from packaging; Remove On/Off magnet and place in safe location (back in the box); and Deploy buoy into the water from height not greater than 10 m.
+Vessel Master Escalation and Ongoing Actions 4 Monitor movement of tracking buoys: Refer Emergency Response Intranet Page for login details Planning Team Leader/GIS 5 Relay information to spill fate modelling supplier for calibration of trajectory modelling Planning Team Leader/GIS Esca Resc ources Location Track king buoys (12) Santos Facilities on NWS, activity vessels Santos contracted Vessel and crew Operational Area, Santos facilities